TALHA1000RR/awesomePython/Day05-Comments-In-Python/Day5-Notes.md

 - Remember code functionality later

 ## Types of Comments in Python
+Python does not have a specific syntax for multi-line comments, but there are two commonly used methods.

 ### Single-line Comments
 Single-line comments start with the `#` symbol.